apiel/zicHost/NOTE.md

 # TODO

+- TODO give a way to retrieve all midi mapping keys
 - TODO make it base on plugin and the maybe call it zicContainer or zicHost :p
 - TODO implement input for alsa and pulse audio api
 - TODO reverb, delay